Here are 5 things you need to know about arm bands/water wings:

 - When using arm bands many children (especially young kids with little swimming experience) adopt a vertical body position and kick.
 As a result they can develop an inefficient body position and leg movement

 Try to avoid using arm bands for your child.
-They do not help in teaching kids to actually swim.
-There are other floatation aids much more suited for helping children to become confident in the water and learn to swim.
-The floatation aids we recommend for teaching children to swim are: noodles, swim belts, swim suit with removable floats (for younger children).
+They do not help in actually teaching kids to swim.
+There are other floatation aids much more suited for helping children learn to swim and to become confident in the water.

-Teach Your Child To Swim™ was especially designed for parents who want to help their kids learn to swim step by step and be safe in the water: www.teachyourchildtoswim.com.
+Teach Your Child To Swim™ was especially designed for parents who want to help their kids learn to swim step by step and be safe in the water.

-If you have any questions for us, post them on our Facebook Page: https://www.facebook.com/teachyourchildtoswim/
+If you have any questions for us, post them on our Facebook Page.